tundracom/sqs-dead-letter-handling/README.md

 Binaries for handling SQS Dead Letter Queues:

 * sqs-dead-letter-requeue: Requeue all messages from dead letter queue to related active queue
+* maintains the FIFO order, regardless of the queue type (standard, FIFO), oldest messages are being re-queued first

 ## Requirements